 ## int [1:2] 1 0

 Now we calculate two models, a null and effect model.
 Both models use our new treatment variable as a response variable and account for classroom nesting but only the effect model contains our categorical variable as a predictor.
+Then we compare the two models with an ANOVA test.
+Because the only difference between the models is the inclusion of the categorical variable as a predictor, this gives us ….

 # Note that in actual work, these warnings indicate something deeply # wrong with your model, i.e. a lack of true nesting effects # However, I am ignoring them here for demonstration purposes mixed_null_model <- lmer(treatment ~ (1 | sites), data = sim_data_robust_reg)